 As we have seen, we can easily create a time series in R using the basic command ts().

-Since I intend to use time series analysis for SEO purposes to derive a trend and make a forecast, I need to import data from my Google Analytics view into R.
+Since I intend to use time series analysis for SEO purposes to derive a trend and make a forecast, I need to import the data of my Google Analytics 4 property into R. (N.b.: the first version of this article used the Universal Analytics API, which Google permanently shut down in July 2024; the code that follows is updated to the GA4 Data API.)

-I can do this “automatically” using the very useful googleAnalyticsR library (which may be the subject of a more detailed subsequent post) or by exporting the data I need via Query Explorer.
+I can do this “automatically” using the very useful googleAnalyticsR library — which supports GA4 through the ga_data() function — or by manually exporting the data to a csv file.

 Let’s see the first case: